lookalive-software/geodesy/future.md

 How can I turn a point group into a NURB surfaces so that they deform or average into more biologic forms Like Hunderwasser said, to start molding the architecture

+// if you've never seen it before, it might as well be magic
+// dialing up dimensions is just making room for more unique shadows
+// the more complex the polyhedra, the more faces
+// even by having the honeycomb in the first place you get a virtually

+// fourier transform soundwave -> font settings : the 'entropy' of the signal is related to weight
+// A very pure or whispery / hf voice occupies little of the harmonic axis. bias towards lower voice.
+// Basically a measure of richness vs 'thinness', thin font weight for averaged fourier samples with small std dev

+//